newville/wxmplot/doc/overview.rst

     plt.legend()
     plt.show()

-which is pretty straight-forward and produces a plot as shown on the left (depending a bit on the backend and OS):
+This is a pretty straight-forward matplotlib script and produces a plot as shown on the left (depending a bit on the backend and OS):

 .. _plotcompare: